 Southern California Edison, Glendale Power & Light, Oncor, Pepco Holdings, and several other utility companies serving 11.3 million households, not just in California but across the country, plan to unroll the Green Button feature later this year.

 At an event yesterday in California, I announced the launch of the Green Button initiative, an Administration-led effort based on a simple, common-sense goal: provide electricity customers with easy access to their energy usage data in a consumer-friendly and computer-friendly format via a “Green Button” on electric utilities’ website.
 With this information in hand, customers can take advantage of innovative energy apps to help them understand their energy usage and find ways to reduce electricity consumption and shrink bills, all while ensuring they retain privacy and security.

 Thanks to early adoption by two of California’s largest electrical utilities and numerous innovative companies, roughly six million Americans have access to a Green Button starting today.
 Over time, as utilities across the Nation join in, that number will grow.
 And so will the application and software market, providing consumers with increasing insight and useful information into their everyday electricity consumption—as well as ways to take action based on that knowledge.

-the further development — that aforementioned "burst of innovation" — of Green Button is heavily reliant on the tech-focused private sector (i.e. the folks who create apps) with the government acting primarily as a "cheerleader and impatient convener" in Chopra's words.
+As noted in The New York Times, the further development — that aforementioned "burst of innovation" — of Green Button is heavily reliant on the tech-focused private sector (i.e. the folks who create apps) with the government acting primarily as a "cheerleader and impatient convener" in Chopra's words.